Today, we’ll be doing a comparative analysis of two guitars from the same brand: Yamaha FG800 Vs FG830.

 Common Cons — Yamaha FG800 Vs FG830

-|Too Big For Younger Players||Even with the Grand Concert design, these two guitars are a bit too large for younger players.|
+|Too Big For Kids||Even with the Grand Concert design, these guitars are a bit large for younger players.|

 |Same as the Yamaha FG800.|

-|Tuning Is Needed||Because both of these guitars are factory made, they will need proper tuning before they can play well.|
+|Tuning Is Needed||Because both guitars are factory made, they need to be tuned properly before they can be played.|

 |Same as the Yamaha FG800.|